 Citric acid used to be made from fruit.
 Now it’s more commonly made from feeding sugars to black mold and processed using sulfuric acid.
 Citric acid is in just about all processed foods.
 It’s also often found in kitchen cleaners, and does a great job removing mineral deposits from chrome.

+If this information is helpful and important to you, please share it with others.
 Read our Sustainable Kitchen Guide to learn how to buy healthy, humane and sustainable food.